Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: Validity of approximation for verification

+These values are smaller than the ones we obtained for the modeling error ($\approx 10\%$).
+Therefore, we can consider our approximation as appropriate for each case.

-{\it Acknowledgment.}--- We are thankful Seth B. Cata\~{n}o-Lopez for help with the manuscript and discussions.
-We thank Keiichi Edamatsu and Jordy G. Santiago-Condori for discussions.
+{We are thankful Seth B. Cata\~{n}o-Lopez for help with the manuscript and discussions.
+We thank Keiichi Edamatsu and Daisuke Miki for discussions.
 We thank Chao Meng for answering our questions.
-This research is supported by JSPS KAKENHI Grant No. 15617498 and JST CREST Grant Number JPMJCR1873.
+This research is supported by JSPS KAKENHI Grant No. 15617498 and JST FORESTO Grant No. JPMJFR202X.}